 Slab-on-ground foundations – 1950 to 1980

-When soldiers returned home after WWII, they almost immediately began to marry and start a family.
+When soldiers returned home after WWII, they almost immediately began to marry and start a families.
 They also began to buy homes.
 There soon developed a huge housing shortage partly due to price controls and partly because there had been very little new home construction since the late 1920s.
 It was clear to everyone that if you could find a way to build single-family homes quickly and at low cost, there was a lot of money to be made.

 One person who seized the opportunity was a man named William Levitt.
 His family had been in the custom home building business in the Long Island, New York area since 1929.
-When WWII broke out, Levitt joined the Navy where he became an expert in mass producing housing for the military.
+When WWII broke out, Levitt joined the Navy where he became an expert in mass-producing housing for the military.
 The buildings were small and of similar design.
 This allowed the use of uniform, interchangeable parts, and modules essential for rapid, low-cost construction.

 By July 1948, only a year after they started, they were producing 30 houses a day.
 They cut costs wherever possible using, for example, nonunion labor so the work could be organized in the most efficient way and pre-cut lumber to minimize the amount of site labor.
 Of particular interest is that the foundations were slab foundations.
 Until then, concrete slab foundations had not been allowed by code.
 Partly due to Levitt’s insistence and also due to the extreme shortage of housing, the local authorities relented and allowed the use of concrete slab foundations.